 The opponents say no way, gums do not grow back, to fix them you need to see your dentist for deep cleaning for complete removal of built-up plaque and tartar and if necessary undergo ‘gum graft surgery’ for repairing the damaged gums.

 While the advocate might be right since they back up their claims with testimonies of people who have practiced from one week to 2 years time.
 What these people lack, however, is the before and after pictures, as we all know images speak louder than words.

 What about scientific studies?

-There is a good number of researches that have been done on oil pulling to try to find out whether it works as claimed or not.
-However many if not all of these studies have been conducted in a short period of time, most of them 2 weeks time, swishing oil for few minutes, from 5 to 10 minutes while it is recommended to do for 20 minutes time.
+There is a good number of research that have been done on oil pulling to try to find out whether it works as claimed or not.
+However many if not all of these studies have been conducted in a short period, most of them 2 weeks time, swishing oil for few minutes, from 5 to 10 minutes while it is recommended to do for 20 minutes.
 Their findings conclude that oil swishing real works in reducing plaque in one mouth, but mouthwash do better.
 But there is no research that has taken a long time approach to proving whether the use of coconut oil or any other oil in fixing receding gums or its core cause, periodontal disease.

 Both advocates and opponents of oil pulling agree that our mouth is filled with bacteria, the warmth, leftover foods stacked in the teeth make our mouth a nice and comfortable place for bacteria to live and multiply themselves very quickly.
 The better way to get rid of these harmful bacteria is through following good oral hygiene: